Student Handbook 2025-2026

 COLLEGE & CAREER OFFICE

 The College and Career Office is a full-service resource and counseling center designed to prepare students in grades 9-12 for post-secondary life.
-Guidance counselors provide support and assist students and their families as they explore college and career choices and complete college, financial aid, and scholarship applications.
-Students and parents/guardians meet regularly with counselors to discuss academic performance, college and career options, curriculum choices, interim assessments, and standardized testing.
-Additional support is provided through monthly newsletters and Naviance guidance lessons, an online college exploration and preparation program for students and their families.
+School counselors provide support and assist students and their families as they explore college and career choices and complete college, financial aid, and scholarship applications.
+Students and parents/guardians meet regularly with counselors to discuss academic performance, college and career options, curriculum choices, and standardized testing.
 Students in grades 9-12 complete two grade-level college tasks each year on Naviance.

 A specialized career counselor in the College and Career Office leads our school-to-career pathway as well as supports the exploration of career choices via work shadowing experiences and internships.
 Community and work partnerships are organized to assist students in making informed career and post-secondary decisions.
 Specifically, these opportunities are created to expose students to careers and solidify their intended college course of study.